GPU-accelerated terminal emulator.

 Custom theming

-Tweak colors, cursor style, and terminal behavior through a simple TOML config file.
-No GUI settings panels — edit your config, save, and see changes immediately.
+Tweak fonts, colors, cursor style, and terminal size through a simple TOML config file at ~/.config/purewarp/config.toml.
+No GUI settings panels — edit your config, save, and restart to apply.

 Single binary

 Written in Rust.
 Compiles to a single, fast binary.
-Install via Homebrew, download the DMG, or build from source with Cargo.
+Download the DMG, install via Cargo, or build from source.
 No runtime, no containers, no nonsense.

 No bloat